diwulechao/PdfEditer.Public/README.md

    rec.Height *= 1.5f;
 ```
 You can move and adjust the text window to get the perfect alignment.
 This code is just a demo.
-You need to have some basic coding skill to be alter this tool to fit your requirements.
+You need to have some basic coding skill to be able to alter this tool to fit your requirements.

 Big thanks to Spire.PDF nuget package to make this possible.